-Once you get a mortgage offer, you should also act quickly to arrange your mortgage as you are required to exchange contracts within four weeks of the contracts being issued by our solicitors (approximately six weeks from your reservation).Find a mortgage adviser or solicitor from our panel
+Once you get a mortgage offer, you should also act quickly to arrange your mortgage as you are required to exchange contracts within four weeks of the contracts being issued by our solicitors (approximately six weeks from your reservation).Search mortgage advisors & solicitors

 What is a Shared Ownership resale property?

 Resale properties are homes that a current owner bought through Shared Ownership and now wishes to sell on.
 The principle is the same as

 buying a new build through Shared Ownership but you must purchase at least the share that the seller currently owns.